Files / United States

 1. What is Section 45X of the Inflation Reduction Act?

-2. How did industry and policymakers respond to the initial guidance?
+2. How did the industry and policymakers respond to the initial guidance?

-3. What are the contents of the Treasury's final ruling and how does it differ from previous guidance?
+3. What are the contents of the Treasury's final ruling and its differences from previous guidance?

 4. What does the final rule mean for mineral processing companies, and how is it expected to impact industry investment?